Eva de la O

-Josephine Evangeline de la O, known as Eva de la O, (January 19, 1931 — May 4, 2019) was a Nuyorican soprano singer and director of Música de Cámara.
+Josephine Evangeline de la O, known as Eva de la O, (January 19, 1931 — May 4, 2019) was an American soprano singer and director of Música de Cámara.
 Her principal goal was to promote classical music of Puerto Rico, which she pursued with the foundation of Música de Cámara two years after her debut at Carnegie Recital Hall on May 6, 1977.

 Biography

 Early life and start

 On January 19, 1931, she was born in East Harlem, Manhattan to Puerto Rican immigrants José de la O and Margot Melchor of Vega Alta.
 They were former teachers, but José became a bookkeeper and Melchor a seamstress before becoming the director of the Puerto Rico Water Resources Authority when José repatriated.
 She was raised in East Harlem during the Great Depression.
 Initially wanting to be a flamenco dancer, Melchor pressured her at age 7 into taking piano lessons with María Luisa Lecompte, the last companion of violinist Claudio Brindis de Salas Garrido.
 However, her grandmother removed her from them.
 When 9-years-old, her grandmother introduced her to Manuel Ponce's serenade "Estrellita" (1912).
 Once Melchor arrived at the house, she was convinced to allow de la O to pursue singing.

 At 14-years-old, her family returned to San Juan, Puerto Rico, where she was taught by Alicia Morales, a former companion of Antonio Paoli.
 However, she graduated from the High School of Music & Art.
 She continued her studies at the University of Puerto Rico before earning a scholarship at the Juilliard School, graduating with a bachelor's degree in music with specialization in operatic voice and chamber music.
 There she studied under Alberta Mosiello of the Metropolitan Opera and Arthur Lief.
 She then studied ethnomusicology at Hunter College, educational psychology and pedagogy at City College, and arts administration at New York University.
 She got her start in Ghent, Belgium, appearing at the Music Festival in Santiago de Compostela, Spain for composer Alberto Ginastera.
 Writing for the Puerto Rican newspaper El Nuevo Día, music critic Sylvia Lamoutte described her performance of Claude Debussy's L'enfant prodigue with the Puerto Rico Symphony Orchestra as "…demonstrating a security in the high registers that easily filled the wide stage, as did her dynamics, which was delicate and emotional".